Rwanda Gorilla Trekking Tours at Volcanoes National Park

 This time-saving safari from Kigali to Volcanoes National Park enables guests to arrive at the park in time, get briefing and then trek into the wild to see going before returning to Kigali in the evening.

-Do a Kigali City tour and drive to the park where you will do a gorilla tracking safari, followed by a hiking to the Dian Fossey’s grave-site at Karisoke Research Center and concluded by a Golden Monkey tracking on the fourth day before moving back to Kigali.
+Do a Kigali City tour, gorilla trekking at Volcanoes, followed by a hiking to the Dian Fossey’s grave-site at Karisoke Research Center and end with a Golden Monkey tracking encounter before returning to Kigali.